Ykk2/YouTube-Clone/README.md

       npm install
       ```

-4. Type below command at the root directory.

-      ```bash
-      pipenv run flask run
-      ```

-5. After the backend server starts, run the following command at the react-app-directory.
+4. After the backend server starts, run the following command at the react-app-directory.

       ```bash
       npm start